Start Using PagerDuty Today

 In this section we will create a PagerDuty device, and manually align the PagerDuty Synchronization and Performance Dynamic Application.
 The Synchronization and Performance Dynamic Application provided by ScienceLogic will provide near-real time performance data regarding your PagerDuty service, as well as synchronize changes emanating from PagerDuty.

-Once aligned, the application will take about 60 seconds to populate.
-By default the application runs every 60 seconds looking for updates to existing ScienceLogic events and updating performance and status data.
+Once aligned, the Dynamic Application will run every 15 minutes looking for updates to existing ScienceLogic events and updating performance data.

 Every ScienceLogic event that matches the PagerDuty Run Book Automation policy will create a new PagerDuty incident.
 Once an incident is created, notification and escalation policies on the Pager Duty system will go into effect.